fransyozef/generate-nft-metadata/README.md

 git clone https://github.com/fransyozef/generate-nft-metadata.git
 ```

-## GitBash terminal for Windows
+## Windows users !!!!
+GitBash terminal for Windows
 Some commands need some unix commands.
 The Windows terminal don't support them.
 In order to make it work you could use Git Bash as your terminal.
-Download it at https://gitforwindows.org/
+Download it at https://gitforwindows.org/.

+Without this, the scripts won't work!

 ## NodeJS version
 This tool was tested with nodejs version v14.19.1.
 You need to download and install it from https://nodejs.org/en/download/.